mikemey/mex/session/README.md

 })
 ```

-### Messages
+## Messages

-All messages are JSON objects, request messages require an `action` parameter.
+All request/response messages are objects, request messages require an `action` property.

 Available messages: